A stroke can affect the way your brain understands, organises and stores information. This is also known as cognition.

 • Giving simple instructions, one at a time, rather than a list of things to do.

 • Keeping it brief: they might not be able to follow a 20-minute update about your day.
-Just start with the headlines.
+Just start with the main points.

 If someone needs more support, contact the GP or stroke team.